AccessibilityNL/accessibility-game-english/src/levels/5/intro.md

 layout: layouts/level-intro.pug
 tags: level
 index: 5
-title: Slechthorend
+title: Hearing Impaired
 image: /assets/images/levels/doof.svg
 icon: /assets/images/levels/icon_no_sound_blue.svg
 ---

-Mensen die slechthorend of doof zijn kunnen video of audio niet begrijpen als er geen ondertiteling of tekst aanwezig is.
-In dit level ga je ervaren hoe het is om een video te kijken die moeilijk te begrijpen is.
+People who are hard of hearing or deaf cannot understand video or audio if no subtitles or text are present.
+In this level you will experience what it is like to watch a video that is difficult to understand.

-> Je gaat een video kijken waar de verteller moeilijk te verstaan is.
-Er is automatisch gegenereerde ondertiteling maar die is niet heel betrouwbaar...
+> You are going to watch a video where the narrator is difficult to understand.